-- (1) Terms/concepts to know: IPA, voiced, voiceless, manner of articulation, place of articulation, nasal, oral, labial, labiodental, interdental, alveolar, postalveolar, palatal, velar, stop, fricative, liquid, approximant/glide, tap/flap, diphthong, cooing, prosody, High Amplitude Sucking, Head-Turn Preference Procedure, categorical perception, across-category perception, within-category perception, motherese, phonological idiom, phonological processes, final consonant deletion, consonant cluster deletion, unstressed syllable deletion, stopping, gliding, denasalization, fronting, assimilation, consonant harmony - (2) What's the reason for having the International Phonetic Alphabet?
-That is, explain why it's not more sensible to just use the spelling systems that already exist for the languages of the world. - (3) How would you argue against someone who claims that babbling is how babies communicate? - (4) What evidence is there that babies' babbling is influenced by the language they hear? - (5) Explain how the vocal play stage of infant development may actually be driven by the infant's physical growth. - (6) How do we know the ability to hear their own vocal output important for infants' phonological development?
-(Hint: Think about what happens in the case of deaf infants.) - (7) What is an example of categorical perception?
-Explain what it means to have categorical perception, and why the example you describe is an example of it. - (8) Suppose you presented subjects ten acoustic stimuli (S1-S10) that vary continuously over a single dimension and recorded what the subjects reported they perceived.
-If the subjects showed categorical perception on this set of stimuli, should they report hearing each stimulus as sounding different (that is, hearing ten distinct sounds)?
-Why or why not? - (9) Sigmund has been testing the perception of the Guins.
-He presented subjects ten acoustic stimuli (S1-S10) that vary continuously over a single dimension and recorded what the subjects reported they perceived.
-When looking over his results, Sigmund discovered that the Guins reported the following: - (1) S1-S3 sounded identical to each other - (2) S4-S7 sounded identical to each other - (3) S8-S10 sounded identical to each other - (3) S2 sounded different from S5 - (4) S6 sounded different from S8
+- (1) Terms/concepts to know: IPA, voiced, voiceless, manner of articulation, place of articulation, nasal, oral, (bi)labial, labiodental, interdental, alveolar, postalveolar, palatal, velar, glottal, stop, plosive, fricative, affricate, liquid, glide, tap/flap, diphthong, cooing, prosody, High Amplitude Sucking (HAS), Head-Turn Preference Procedure, Head-Turn Technique, categorical perception, across-category perception, within-category perception, motherese, phonological idiom, phonological processes, final consonant deletion, consonant cluster deletion, unstressed syllable deletion, stopping, gliding, denasalization, fronting, assimilation, consonant harmony, vowel harmony - (2) What's the reason for having the International Phonetic Alphabet?
+That is, explain why it's not more sensible to just use the spelling systems that already exist for the languages of the world. - (3) Consider the following statement: All languages use the same set of sounds.
+Can you think of one way to interpret this so that it's true?
+(Hint: Think about what the IPA is supposed to describe.)
+Can you think of one way to interpret this so that it's false?
+(Hint: Does English use all the same sounds as German or French?
+Do all languages have liquid sounds?) - (4) How would you argue against someone who claims that babbling is how babies communicate? - (5) What evidence is there that babies' babbling is influenced by the language they hear? - (6) How is the babbling of deaf infants different from the babbling of hearing infants? - (7) Explain how the vocal play stage of infant development may actually be driven by the infant's physical growth. - (8) Is social interaction helpful when children are learning the sounds of their native language?
+Briefly explain how you know.
+(Hint: Think of what happens when mothers give their infants social feedback and when infants interact with a live human as opposed to a television broadcast.) - (9) How do we know the ability to hear their own vocal output is important for infants' phonological development?
+(Hint: Think about what happens in the case of deaf infants and infants who receive cochlear implants.) - (10) What is an example of categorical perception?
+Explain what it means to have categorical perception, and why the example you describe is an example of it.